TYPO3 is one of the most powerful Enterprise Content Management Systems on the market, and it is based on open source.

 After the website is launched, the working address is removed.
 To log in after launch, go to your website address and add /typo3 to the address (ex www.company.com/typo3).

 It is possible to "close" the page tree field, to optimize space, while working.

 You will find a small ruler tab in the middle, as shown in the image.
 Click on it to expand the page tree field.

-Also keep in mind that the largest shown size of the image might not always be in the desktop view, it is sometimes the largest in mobile view.
+Also keep in mind that the largest shown size of an image might not always be in the desktop view, it is sometimes the largest in mobile/tablet view.

 Just keep in mind to keep the weight (KB/MB) of the image low.

 Regular content is created directly on a page.
 News, on the other hand, is created in a system folder found in the page tree and then published through an extension, also called plugin.
 This also means that you are not able to edit news from the fronend-editing functions.

 The 'Speaking URL path segment' can be used to alter the web address of a page.
 If left blank, the page title will be based on the page title.

 For example, you have a page called 'Typical page content'.
 The address for this will be http://www.domain.com/typical-page-content.
 But say that you wish it to have this title as the page title and what is shown in the meny, but the address should only be 'Page content', then add the text page-content in the field 'Speaking URL path segment' to change the address.